yair2121/Final_Project/README.md

 The crossword game works as such: A player can input one letter in a cell at a time.
 Each player can claim one answer at a time - any answer that is claimed by a player cannot be changed by any other player, barring cells intersecting with other answers.
 When all answers are correctly filled, the game is over.

 Whenever a client requests to join a Crossword session, but no such sessions are available, a CrosswordModel is created.
-CrosswordModel has a few static properties which can be changed using the api [(see below)](todo link): NUM_OF_CLUES, DIFFICULTY and MAX_PLAYERS.
+CrosswordModel has a few static properties which can be changed using the [API (see below)](#api-documentation): NUM_OF_CLUES, DIFFICULTY and MAX_PLAYERS.
 The former two define the properties of the generated crossword.

 When a CrosswordModel is created a crossword is generated using the aforementioned properties.
 CrosswordModel.layout is an object containing the dimensions of the generated crossword and an array of the selected answers and their clues.